The Locker Key

 “So what do we do?”

 “We’ll deal with Barnett.”
 Mick said.
 “But there’s a couple of loose ends.
-I figure at least one of them must be dead, because if I was the contractor, that’s how I’d get to Riley.”
+I figure at least one of Riley accomplices must be dead, because if I was the contractor, that’s how I’d get to Riley.”

 “And the other one?”